vlvovch/Thermal-FIST/docs/quickstart.md

 1. Zero-width approximation
 2. Energy-independent Breit-Wigner, restricted to a ±2Γ interval around the pole mass
 3. Energy-dependent Breit-Wigner (eBW)
-4. Energy-dependent Breit-Wigner but with constant branching ratios when evaluating feeddown
+4. Energy-dependent Breit-Wigner for the spectrak function, but constant branching ratios for evaluating feeddown

 **Statistics.** Maxwell-Boltzmann or quantum statistics.